adamolnar/Portfolio_1_CodeDino/README.md

 * The Header

      - The header shows the name of the club, using cyber animation background image.
 Background image is animated with zoom effect backwards.
-     - Two text containers are featured in that section, first container about course approach for learning which is fun, intuitive and gamified, and second text container expains for who is this club, the runcking in the country and why should useres join the club.
+     - Two text containers are featured in that section, first container about course approach for learning which is fun, intuitive and gamified, and second text container explains for who is this club and why should users join the club.
      - At the bottom of the Coding Club For Kids text container is calendar bottom with link taking to calendar section.
      - Those two text container are animated with zoom effect forward.
      - This section is linked with navigation bar / Home